LuisGustavo25/PlatziVideo/README.md

 # PlatziVideo
-Made with Webpack 5, React and Sass.
+Made with Webpack 5, React and Sass / and a Static Json-Server.
 #Remake for PlatziVideo of the course taken last year.